kaband/PSMame-Screensaver/README.md

 PSMame-Screensaver is written in Powershell and then compiled to an .exe (.scr) with a powershell wrapper.
 It was written to run on my home MAME cabinet.
 I wrote the first version in 2015 and wanted to share.
 It's been cleaned up, a configuration program added and the entire project posted here on github.

 Why use Powershell?
 Why not!
 It's straight forward and easy to understand.
-Powershell fit the bill.

 ## Prerequisites
 * .NET Framework 4.5.2 (or higher) - https://www.microsoft.com/en-us/download/details.aspx?id=42643